Table of Contents

 “The McCarthy Tétrault Business Law Internship program provides an exceptional opportunity for students to connect classroom learning with real world business application at first-class organizations.
 In turn, these organizations provide students with meaningful opportunities to contribute to their businesses.” — FirstService Residential Summer Law Intern (2015) | Matthew Beattie, JD/MBA’2018

-In addition to the above-mentioned fellowship and internship opportunities, JD/MBA students are eligible for other summer internships, such as the Ian Scott Public Interest Internship Program: provides funding to students who have acquired a summer position at a public interest organization, such as a nongovernmental entity, and the Barbara Betcherman Feminist Legal Internship is granted to students whose engagement in experiential programs promotes initiatives about women and the law.
+In addition to the above-mentioned fellowship and internship opportunities, JD/MBA students are eligible for other summer internships, such as the Ian Scott Public Interest Internship Program which provides funding to students who have acquired a summer position at a public interest organization, such as a nongovernmental entity, and the Barbara Betcherman Feminist Legal Internship is granted to students whose engagement in experiential programs promotes initiatives about women and the law.

 LawWithoutWalls (“LWOW”) Program